Why do we teach this? Why do we teach it in the way we do?

 We focus on building the confidence and growth mindsets of our learners through clearly sequenced steps that ensure that all children can access the curriculum, deepen their understanding and continue to build confidence across each stage of their learning.
 We create positive classroom environments that allows children to safely make mistakes and errors, giving them confidence to tackle increasing challenges as they progress through the curriculum.
-The curriculum is focused within the year group taught with learners of all abilities being catered for through a Mastery approach.
-The content of lessons seeks to deepen pupil’s understanding of the concepts taught within their year group through a broad range of activities and problems that develop their arithmetic, reasoning and problem solving skills.
+The curriculum is focused exclusively within the year group taught with learners of all levels being catered for with a Mastery approach.
+The content of lessons seeks to deepen pupil’s understanding of the concepts taught within their year group, through a broad range of activities and problems that develop their arithmetic, reasoning and problem solving skills.

 We take a Concrete, Pictorial and Abstract (CPA) approach to explaining mathematical concepts, steadily building understanding of new learning that allows children gain a deeper understanding that exceeds simply learning ‘methods’.

 What is the impact does the curriculum have on learners and how is it measured?

 At St Johns, the expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 We aim for each child to be confident in each yearly objective and develop their ability to use this knowledge to develop a greater depth understanding to solve varied fluency problems as well as problem solving and reasoning questions.